dbt-labs/docs.getdbt.com/website/docs/reference/commands/init.md

 <VersionBlock firstVersion="1.7">

-Use the `--profile` flag with  `dbt init` to initialize the project with an existing `profiles.yml` as the `profile:` key instead of creating a new one.
+When using `dbt init` to initialize your project, include the `--profile` flag to specify an existing `profiles.yml` as the `profile:` key to use instead of creating a new one.
+For example, `dbt init --profile`.

 If the profile does not exist in `profiles.yml` or the command is run inside an existing project, the command raises an error.